Reviews You Can Rely On

 Keeping your load light on the trail is important.
 Since water weighs approximately two lbs per liter, the additional weight on the bladder itself can add up.
 Also, a bladder that packs up small when empty can be important for storing away when not in use.

 Products that score highest in this metric are simple and lightweight, without too many bells and whistles.
-They have omitted plastic handles or extraneous features and can roll up into a tiny little ball.
+They generally have omitted plastic handles or extraneous features and can roll up into a tiny little ball.
 We tested all reservoirs by weighing them on the same scale with the tubing and mouthpiece attached.
 We also rolled up each to see which packs to the smallest volume.
 The lightest and most packable hydration bladders score the highest in this metric.

 hydration bladder - how packable is your bladder? what kind of weight will it add to...